amirakbarnejad/amirakbarnejad.github.io/Tutorial/tutorial_section2.md

    </video>
 </div>

 1. Big chunk: is a relatively big chunk from an instnace.
 It can be, e.g., a 5000x5000 patch from a huge whole-slide-image.
-   TODO:in the above video, they are ....
+   In the above video, `BigChunk`s are the big patches that slowly get loaded from hard disk.
 2. Small chunk: a small data chunk collected from a big chunk.
 It can be, e.g., a 224x224 patch cropped from a 5000x5000 big chunk.
-   TODO:in the above video, they are .....
+   In the above video, `SmallChunk`s are the red patches which are pushed to queues 1-5 and are then collected for gpu.

 ## Making a BigChunkLoader
 To specify how to load a bigchunks, you should make a subclass of `lightdl.BigChunkLoader` and implement the